-In the recent past PM claimed that there was not even a single allegation of corruption against his government in the last one year tenure of the led government at the Centre.
-It may be recalled that rode to power highlighting corruption in the UPA government’s 10 year stint under former prime minister Manmohan Singh.
-But the irony now is that two big cases – that of superstar and AIADMK supremo Jayalalithaa – have come to haunt the NDA government’s tall claims.
+In the recent past PM Narendra Modi claimed that there was not even a single allegation of corruption against his government in the last one year tenure of the BJP led government at the Centre.
+It may be recalled that BJP rode to power highlighting corruption in the UPA government’s 10 year stint under former prime minister Manmohan Singh.
+But the irony now is that two big cases – that of Bollywood superstar Salman Khan and AIADMK supremo Jayalalithaa – have come to haunt the NDA government’s tall claims.
 This put a veritable question mark on the Modi government and the judicial system of the country.
 Some sort of explanation is required to justify the verdicts.

 The rot in the judicial system peeved CPM Kerala state leader M V Jayarajan so much that he dared to call the judges of Kerala ‘idiots’.
 The court took note of it and serious action followed in regard to the outburst.
 MV Jayarajan was handed a 30-day imprisonment sentence.